 - If you add PingAccess environments to PingCentral, ensure that PingFederate is configured as the PingAccess token provider.
-See Configuring PingFederate as a PingAccess token provider for details. - If your application owners promote SAML applications to PingFederate or PingAccess environments, ensure that the appropriate trusted certificate authority (CA) certificates are available in PingCentral.
-See Adding trusted CA certificates to PingCentral for details.

-Starting with PingCentral 1.8, trusted CA certificates are stored in the PingCentral database instead of an external trust store.
+See Configuring PingFederate as a PingAccess token provider for details. - To enforce random secret generation and restrict non-administrators from creating their own, select the Generate Client Secret on Promotion check box when managing your environments.
+PingCentral will generate random client secrets. - If your application owners promote Security Assertion Markup Language (SAML) applications to PingFederate or PingAccess environments, ensure that the appropriate trusted certificate authority (CA) certificates are available in PingCentral.
+See Adding trusted CA certificates to PingCentral for details. - Starting with version 1.14, PingCentral performs regular health checks on its environments.
+These checks involve calling either the heartbeat endpoint or the admin API version endpoint, depending on the version of PingFederate being used.
+To configure this process, modify the orchestrator.heartbeat.polling-interval ms and orchestrator.heartbeat.offset-ms parameters in the conf/application.properties file.
+These settings determine both the frequency of polling and the initial delay before the health check begins. - Starting with PingCentral 1.8, trusted CA certificates are stored in the PingCentral database instead of an external trust store.
 Certificates that exist in this trust store in previous versions are imported to the PingCentral database during the upgrade process.